GLM-5.2 + OpenDesign: SOTA CHEAP DESIGN SYSTEM! This is AWESOME!

 02

-Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
+Use "Tokens" to locate the part of the design system mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 2:42, where the video says: “starts, it may ask you a few onboarding questions.
 Complete those, and you should land on the home page.
 If you already have coding agents such as Claude Code, Codex, Cursor, or Open Code installed, Open Design will...”

 03